observingClouds/xbitinfo/paper.md

 We acknowledge all GitHub contributors that have helped and continue to help to improve Xbitinfo and its dependencies.
 We also thank the ECMWF Code4Earth and Google Summer of Code programs for providing funding for students to work on new features of Xbitinfo.
+HS was supported in part by the University of Washington eScience Institute and the Cooperative Institute for Climate, Ocean, & Ecosystem Studies (CICOES) under NOAA Cooperative Agreement NA20OAR4320271, Contribution No. 2025-1507

 # References